 The agencies consider single-factor authentication, as the only control mechanism, to be inadequate for high-risk transactions involving access to customer information or the movement of funds to other parties.
 Single-factor authentication tools, including passwords and PINs, have been widely used for a variety of Internet banking and electronic commerce activities, including account inquiry, bill payment, and account aggregation.
-However, financial institutions should assess the adequacy of such authentication techniques in light of new or changing risks such as phishing, pharming,7 malware,8 and the evolving sophistication of compromise techniques.
-Where risk assessments indicate that the use of single-factor authentication, layered security, or other controls reasonably calculated to mitigate those risks.
+However, financial institutions should assess the adequacy of such authentication techniques in light of new or changing risks such as phishing, pharming, malware, and the evolving sophistication of compromise techniques.
+Where risk assessments indicate that the use of single-factor authentication is inadequate, financial institutions should implement multifactor authentication, layered security, or other controls reasonably calculated to mitigate those risks.